Happenin' All Over Again

+Background and writing

-The song had been originally written for Donna Summer, but due to a falling-out with the producers, she never recorded it.
-Instead, it was given to Gordon.
-The Stock, Aitken & Waterman version was mixed by Phil Harding.
+The background of the song — specifically, who it was originally written for — has long been a source of rumour and dispute.
+According to Gordon, it had been originally written for Donna Summer, but due to a falling-out with the producers, she never recorded it, and instead it was given to Gordon.
+Fellow SAW artist Hazell Dean has suggested she was once in the running to be assigned the track.
+The Donna Summer story has been denied by composer Mike Stock, and Supreme Records label chief, Nick East, who both insist it was an original composition written specifically for Gordon.
+The SAW version was mixed by Phil Harding, who emphasised the hip house and Italo house elements.

-A different version of the song was included on Gordon's 1993 album Bad Mood.
-This version was released as a US single in 1993 and peaked at No. 98 on the Billboard Hot 100 chart, and also hit No. 1 on the Billboard Dance chart.
-In 1998, Gordon recorded the song for a second time and released it as a single.

 Critical reception

+Initial response

 Larry Flick from Billboard complimented the song, noting that Gordon's "fierce, sweet'n'sour performance is diva-supreme."
 David Giles from Music Week called it an "outstanding pop/disco record", adding that "it betrays a healthy obsession with Seventies dance music right down to the very "showbizzy" chord changes."
-The magazine also said it's "one of the year's finest songs" and put it at number 6 in their Top 10 list, "Pick of the Year - Mainstream Singles".
-William Shaw from Smash Hits wrote that "it's one of those unstoppable thumping rhythms with a gloriously loud tune belted out over the top by the formidable Ms Gordon."
-He added that "this is the absolute stuff."
+The magazine also said it's "one of the year's finest songs" and put it at number 6 in their Top 10 list, "Pick of the Year – Mainstream Singles".
+William Shaw from Smash Hits wrote that "it's one of those unstoppable thumping rhythms with a gloriously loud tune belted out over the top by the formidable Ms Gordon", adding that "this is the absolute stuff."
+Iestyn George of Record Mirror considered the song's title funny as it was a SAW production, but added that "this is an above average disco/pop romp reminiscent of Donna Summer's recent stuff", which refers to the album Another Place and Time.

 Impact and legacy

-British magazine Classic Pop ranked it number 22 in their list of "Top 40 Stock Aitken Waterman songs" in 2021.
-They wrote, "On a song originally intended for Donna Summer, phasing arpeggios were the order of the day in the PWL studio for Happenin’ All Over Again, soon to become the sophomore single from Lonnie Gordon’s debut album If I Have to Stand Alone.
+In 2014, Matt Dunn of WhatCulture ranked the song at number 6 in his "15 unforgettable Stock Aitken Waterman singles" list, stating that "its sound was edgier and more contemporary than most PWL output of the era".
+In 2021, British magazine Classic Pop ranked it number 22 in their list of "Top 40 Stock Aitken Waterman songs".
+They wrote, "On a song originally intended for Donna Summer, phasing arpeggios were the order of the day in the PWL studio for "Happenin' All Over Again", soon to become the sophomore single from Lonnie Gordon's debut album If I Have to Stand Alone.
 Mixed by Phil Harding, those Italo house influences are evident amongst the Euro dance-pop aura, leading to a well-earned Top 5 UK hit.
 Later on, in 1998, Coronation Street's Tracy Shaw had a crack at it and clawed her way to No.46 (best forgotten)."
+In 2023, Alexis Petridis of The Guardian listed the song at number 14 in his "Stock Aitken Waterman's 20 greatest songs – ranked!", adding that it proves that "Waterman had cut his teeth as a DJ in the 70s when the sound of northern soul seeped into SAW's productions".